Fall Girl: Theology, Gender, and How Eve Ruined Us All

 In Episode 3 we talk to Dr. Elaine Pagels about manic pixie dream girls, tropes about women in early Christianity, lost Gnostic texts, and why being a heretic might not be so bad.

-Stereotypes about women aren’t solely a modern phenomenon: two pervasive ones in early Christian writings were the devil’s gateway and the bride of Christ.
+Stereotypes about women aren’t solely a modern phenomenon.
+Two pervasive ones in early Christian writings were “the devil’s gateway” and “the bride of Christ.”
 Where did these labels come from?
 Where did Eve go wrong?
 Who were Eustochium, Junia, and Marcellina?
 How do the Pauline and deuteropauline letters differ in their teachings on women?
-What were some alternative perspectives do we find among gnostic texts, like the Gospel of Mary and Thunder, Perfect Mind?
+What alternative perspectives do we find among gnostic texts like the Gospel of Mary and Thunder, Perfect Mind?
 And why were these texts censored over the centuries?

 Elaine also talks about her experiences as a woman in academia and how the Gnostic gospels have been received by women today.

 Do not forsake me and do not be afraid of my power.Thunder, Perfect Mind